akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240215000000/index.md

 **ABSTRACT**
 <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs)</b> are increasingly being utilized by both candidates and employers in the recruitment context.
-However, with this comes numerous ethical concerns, particularly related to the lack of transparency in these "black-box" models.
-Although previous studies have sought to increase the transparency of these models by investigating the personality traits of <b>LLMs,</b> many of the previous studies have provided them with personality assessments to complete.
+However, with this comes numerous ethical concerns, particularly related to the lack of transparency in these <b>"black-box"</b> <b>models.</b> Although previous studies have sought to increase the transparency of these models by investigating the personality traits of <b>LLMs,</b> many of the previous studies have provided them with personality assessments to complete.
 On the other hand, this study seeks to obtain a better understanding of such models by examining their output variations based on different input <b>prompts.</b> Specifically, we use a novel elicitation approach using <b>prompts</b> derived from common interview questions, as well as <b>prompts</b> designed to elicit particular Big Five personality traits to examine whether the models were susceptible to trait-activation like humans are, to measure their personality based on the language used in their outputs.
 To do so, we repeatedly <b>prompted</b> multiple LMs with different parameter sizes, including <b>Llama-2,</b> <b>Falcon,</b> <b>Mistral,</b> <b>Bloom,</b> <b>GPT,</b> OPT, and <b>XLNet</b> (base and fine tuned versions) and examined their personality using classifiers trained on the myPersonality dataset.
 Our results reveal that, generally, all <b>LLMs</b> demonstrate high openness and low extraversion.
 However, whereas LMs with fewer parameters exhibit similar behaviour in personality traits, newer and LMs with more parameters exhibit a broader range of personality traits, with increased agreeableness, emotional stability, and openness.
 Furthermore, a greater number of parameters is positively associated with openness and conscientiousness.
 Moreover, <b>fine-tuned</b> models exhibit minor modulations in their personality traits, contingent on the dataset.
 Implications and directions for future research are discussed.

 {{</citation>}}

-### (3/33 | 3/240) Punctuation Restoration Improves Structure Understanding without Supervision (Junghyun Min et al., 2024)
+### (3/34 | 3/247) Punctuation Restoration Improves Structure Understanding without Supervision (Junghyun Min et al., 2024)

 {{<citation>}}